rabbithay/my-wallet/README.md

 # Run the application
 $ npm start

-# The server will automatically start at localhost:3000/ on your favorite browser
+# The server will automatically start at your link on your favorite browser
 ```

 </br>